8 Regression*

 ## 4 99 13.0 -2 -0.1010 0.38 0.69

 Models 1 is not significantly better than model 2.
 Model 2 is not significantly better than model 3.
 Model 3 is not significantly better than model 4!
-Use model 4 (simplest model)
+Use model 4, the simplest model.
+See anova.lm() for the manual page for ANOVA for linear models.

 8.4 Stepwise Variable Selection